 The autonomy of local architects in design decisions proved problematic; PWA officials determined that most American builders were incapable of designing large-scale public housing projects that met the high standards of the Housing Division.
-Months before the first federal government funded public housing project, First Homes, opened in Manhattan's lower east side on December 3, 1935, the Plans and Specifications Branch began the preparation of a series of plans for the basic units of public housing complexes, including apartments and row houses of all types and sizes.
-These plans were published in May 1935 as Unit Plans: Typical Room Arrangements, Site Plans and Details for Low Rent Housing, were adopted by most local architects involved with public housing projects, and became the standard for PWA public housing design (Robinson et al: 1999b: 19).
-Such publications were updated from year to year.
-Public housing design in Alexandria, Virginia seems to have been informed by these plans with considerable flexibility in final site plan development.
+Months before the first federally funded public housing project, First Homes, opened in Manhattan's Lower East Side on December 3, 1935, the Plans and Specifications Branch began the preparation of a series of plans for the basic units of public housing complexes, including apartments and row houses of all types and sizes.
+These plans were published in May 1935 as Unit Plans: Typical Room Arrangements, Site Plans and Details for Low Rent Housing, and were adopted by most local architects involved with public housing projects and became the standard for PWA public housing design (Robinson et al: 1999b: 19).